 .k-form class will take

-100% of their parent element’s width, except for the ColorPicker, Switch and Slider components.
+100% of the width of their parent element, except for the ColorPicker, Switch, and Slider components.

-Floating label is an inline label which moves above the input when the user focuses the form field or enters a value.
-It looks good and provides better user experience.
+Тhe floating label is an inline label which moves above the input when the user focuses the form field or enters a value.
+It looks elegant and provides better user experience.
 The resolved animation when moving to the next field gives users a sense of completion.

-The way we visualize a form field has a strong implication for how users perceive and complete forms.
+The way a form field is visualized has a strong implication for how users perceive and complete forms.
 As an example, instead of marking every field as required, you can only mark the optional fields.
-This results in less visual noise, since there will be fewer red marks across our user interface.
-This will help users complete forms faster.
+This results in less visual noise since there will be fewer red marks across the user interface which helps users complete forms faster.

 Both the Label and FloatingLabel components have an

 optional Boolean property.
 When set to

 true, it renders the text (Optional) inside the label element of the form control.
 The text is customizable through custom messages or the Angular